ros2hp/grmgr/README.md

 ## Parallel Processing Examples in Go.

 The code fragment below presents a naive implementation of the parallel processing pattern.
 You will note there is no attempt to limit the number of concurrent **_parallelTask_** that are instantiated.
 The **_dop_** at any moment in time is dependent on two factors, one, the number of entries (nodes) queued in the channel buffer and secondly, how long the parallelTask operations takes to run.
-Consequently the program may generate a widely unpredicatable load on the server which is not good from the perspective of other running programs.
+Consequently the program may generate a widely unpredicatable load on the server which is termed as anti-social behaviour with respect to other programs running on the server.

 ```	. . .
 	var channel = make(chan,node)